cairo-lab/pyOAI/README.md

 stab at concatenation and dataframe creation.
 This will be a work in progress.
 As the details of different datasets is explored and more logical dataframe schemas become evident from actual usage, dataframe creation will move to `Create Data Specific Dataframes.ipynb`.
 It is a more attentive attempt to create concatenated dataframes.

+#### Collect PROs and Functional Outcomes

+`Collecting Functional Outcomes.ipynb` is a notebook which collects the subset of PRO and functional outcomes variables and labels whether they are a question in a set, or a score from a set of questions.